 Covered lenses include single vision, lined bifocal, lined trifocal, or lenticular in glass or plastic.
 Covered lens add-ons include standard polycarbonate lenses, scratch resistant and anti-reflective coating.
-If you require a more complex prescription lens, contact OptiCare for prior authorization.
+If you require a more complex prescription lens, contact your vision vendor for prior authorization.
 Lens options such as progressive lenses, high index tints and UV coating are not covered.

 For your maximum allowance for eyeglass frames please refer to your specific plan information listed in the Schedule of Benefits.
-Covered frames are to be selected from OptiCare's frame Formulary, offering a wide range of frames that are at no cost to you.
+Covered frames are to be selected from your vision vendor's frame Formulary.